-Metric tons of CO2 generated from MoDOT activities - 10c
+Metric tons of CO generated from MoDOT activities - 10c

-Measurement Driver: Dave Ahlvers, State Construction and Materials Engineer
+Result Driver: Dave Nichols, Director of Program Delivery Measurement Driver: Dave Ahlvers, State Construction and Materials Engineer

-This measure tracks MoDOT's effort to reduce its CO2 emissions through the use of environmentally responsible practices.
+This measure tracks MoDOT's effort to reduce its CO emissions through the use of environmentally responsible practices.

-The number of metric tons of CO2 emissions produced through MoDOT activities will be calculated and reported on an annual basis.
-The amount of fuel and power consumed through utilities and traffic, fleet and construction are converted into metric tons of CO2.
+The number of metric tons of CO emissions produced through MoDOT activities will be calculated and reported on an annual basis.
+The amount of fuel and power consumed through utilities and traffic, fleet and construction are converted into metric tons of CO.
 The annual total will be reported in each April edition.

-In 2009 MoDOT emitted 247,100 tons of CO2.
+In 2009 MoDOT emitted 247,100 tons of CO.
 The 2009 values will be used as a baseline for measuring future performance.

-The strategies currently in place to reduce emissions in utilities and traffic include the use of LED bulbs for traffic signals and highway lighting, solar panels for flashers, more efficient bulbs, insulation, window replacement and occupancy sensors for maintenance and office facilities.
+The strategies currently in place to reduce emissions in utilities and traffic include the use of LED bulbs for traffic signals and highway lighting, solar panels for flashers, more efficient bulbs, insulation, window replacement and occupancy censors for maintenance and office facilities.
 Strategies in place for reducing emissions in fleet and fuel include idle reduction, reduced mowing and use of more efficient equipment.
 The construction operation is utilizing idling technologies and engines which reduce emissions.
 Warm mix and the increased use of recycled material reduce fuel consumption in the asphalt industry.
 Recycling of concrete pavement results in less hauling and quarry operations.
 Several MoDOT contracts contain green credits which incentivize the use of environmentally friendly practices.